Dejai/iris/pages/testing/README.md

 # IRIS  Testing

 These pages are used to test the IRIS functionality for hosting pages externally.
-This includes the pages for both the staging location as well as production (both similar pages, but accessed from two different IRIS environments).
+They serve as very simple landing pages.

 **Click on the title of a page to visit it.**